 When applying with a new card provider, you can give them an idea of how much you’re hoping to transfer.
 It’s only after you’ve been approved for the credit card that you can complete those transfers, typically within a certain period of time.
 Make sure you read the fine print to know how many days or months you have to get it done.

-- Saves you money.
+Save money.
 A low interest rate keeps more cash in your pocket, slashing unnecessary interest on purchases made long ago.

-- Gets you out of debt faster.
+Get out of debt faster.
 Low interest allows you to pay down your debt more quickly, applying more of your monthly payment toward your principal balance.

-- Simplifies your finances.
+Simplify your finances.
 Transferring the balances of multiple debts can consolidate many monthly payments into just one bill.

 Consider the card below for customers with excellent credit of 720 or higher.